A Low-Cost ATmega32-Based Embedded System for Automated Patient Queue and Health Data Management in Private Medical Chambers: Hardware Implementation

 \subsection{Microcontroller}

-The ATmega32 8-bit AVR microcontroller was selected because it provides: \begin{itemize} \item built-in ADC channels for analog sensors (LM35); \item UART for optional Bluetooth communication (HC-05); \item sufficient I/O pins for keypad and LCD control; \item support for internal 8 MHz oscillator, avoiding external crystals. \end{itemize} In order to lower UART baud-rate error, the internal oscillator was reconfigured during development from 1 MHz to 8 MHz via fuse-bit modification.
+The ATmega32 8-bit AVR microcontroller was selected because it provides: \begin{itemize} \item built-in ADC channels for analog sensors (LM35); \item UART interface reserved for optional future serial/wireless extensions; \item sufficient I/O pins for keypad and LCD control; \item support for internal 8 MHz oscillator, avoiding external crystals. \end{itemize} In order to lower UART baud-rate error, the internal oscillator was reconfigured during development from 1 MHz to 8 MHz via fuse-bit modification.